wein6570/citation-fetcher/README.md

 - 📁 **Batch processing**: Process multiple papers from a text file
 - 🎯 **Smart matching**: Cleans and normalizes titles for better search results

+## How to use
+Add you paper name in papers.txt file , each paper on different lines ... then click run to retrive the biblography code for latex